Regis High School (New York City): Founding

-"Tru Love", a Season 6 episode of Law & Order: Criminal Intent was also directed by Norberto Barba, a graduate of Regis.

-The films Prince of the City (1981), Finding Forrester (2001), Remember Me (2010), and Straight Outta Tompkins (2013) feature scenes filmed in classrooms, hallways, and offices of Regis.

-Lady Gaga was a member of the Regis Repertory during her high school years at the Convent of the Sacred Heart.

-Administration
+Sexual misconduct cases (2021, 2023)

-In April 2021, the school announced that it was firing its president, Fr.
-Daniel Lahart, after an investigation confirmed that he had engaged in "inappropriate and unwelcome verbal communications and physical conduct, all of a sexual nature, with adult members of the Regis community, including subordinates".
+In April 2021, the school announced that it was firing its president, Daniel Lahart, S.J. after an investigation confirmed that he had engaged in sexual misconduct which included "inappropriate and unwelcome verbal communications and physical conduct, all of a sexual nature, with adult members of the Regis community, including subordinates".
+Regis' board of trustees voted to fire Lahart, and he was terminated on April 21, 2021.

+In April 2023, Xavier High School teacher Matthew Chicas, who was working at the Regis REACH program, was arrested by police and subsequently placed on suspension by the school.
+He was found attempting to film with his cell phone an 11-year-old pupil using a toilet.

 Extracurricular activities

 The Owl, the school's newspaper, interviewed Central Intelligence Agency leak case prosecutor and alumnus Patrick J. Fitzgerald in 2006.
 Its article was linked on the Drudge Report and quoted by the Associated Press.